 11. Passengers are not allowed in open-top cars that do not provide rollover protection for the passenger side of the car (e.g. an original Shelby Cobra.)
+They must also have arm restraints.

 4.6 Responsibilities for Valuables

 Theft is virtually unheard of at MCA events however the management encourages all participants to lock up their valuables.
 Participants are strictly responsible for the safe keeping of their own belongings.
 The event facility management, MCA, and MCA Club affiliates take no responsibility for any loss, damage, or theft of any item while at the event.